Azure/regulatory-compliance-initiatives/README.md

 ## Background

-The purpose of the reference implementation is to guide [Bank Negara of Malaysia’s Risk Management in Technology (RMiT) Regulatory Compliance]((https://www.bnm.gov.my/documents/20124/963937/Risk+Management+in+Technology+%28RMiT%29.pdf/810b088e-6f4f-aa35-b603-1208ace33619?t=1592866162078)).
+The purpose of the reference implementation is to guide [Bank Negara of Malaysia’s Risk Management in Technology (RMiT) Regulatory Compliance](https://www.bnm.gov.my/documents/20124/963937/Risk+Management+in+Technology+%28RMiT%29.pdf/810b088e-6f4f-aa35-b603-1208ace33619?t=1592866162078).
 This guide helps to ensure that the Microsoft Malaysian financial institutions customers on building Landing Zones in their Azure environment.
 The reference implementation is based on [Cloud Adoption Framework for Azure](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/) and provides an opinionated implementation that enables to ensure that technology risk management framework (TRMF) 9.2 (e), (f), (g) and cyber resilience framework (CRF) 11.3 (d), (e), (g) remain relevant on an ongoing basis and meet the regulatory compliance by using [NIST SP 800-53 Rev. 4](https://docs.microsoft.com/azure/governance/policy/samples/nist-sp-800-53-r4) and [Risk Management in Technology (RMiT) policies.](https://docs.microsoft.com/en-us/azure/governance/policy/samples/rmit-malaysia)

 ## Architecture

-See architecture documentation for detailed walkthrough of design.
+See architecture documentation for detailed walkthrough of design. (ccoming soon)

 Deployment to Azure is supported using Azure DevOps Pipelines and can be adopted for other automated deployment systems like GitHub Actions, Jenkins, etc.